bootgly/bootgly/README.md

 ### 💖 Sponsorship

 A lot of time and energy is devoted to this project.
-To accelerate your growth, if you like this project or depend on it for your stack to work, consider sponsoring it.
+To accelerate your growth, if you like this project or depend on it for your stack to work, consider [sponsoring it][GITHUB_SPONSOR].

 Your sponsorship will keep this project always **up to date** with **new features** and **improvements** / **bug fixes**.